Skip to main content

 Terminal accessNone.GitHub Codespaces provides a common set of tools by default, meaning that you can use the Terminal exactly as you would in your local environment.

 ExtensionsOnly a subset of extensions that can run in the web will appear in the Extensions View and can be installed.
-For more information, see "Using extensions."With GitHub Codespaces, you can use most extensions from the Visual Studio Code Marketplace.
+See "Using extensions."With GitHub Codespaces, you can use most extensions from the Visual Studio Code Marketplace.

 Continue working on Codespaces